v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/protocols/index.md

 In a nutshell, the Linear Ramp Quantum Approximate Optimization Algorithm (LR-QAOA) is a benchmark designed to evaluate quantum processors by circuit width (number of qubits) and depth (number of 2-qubit gates).
 It measures how long a quantum device can preserve a coherent signal before noise dominates by comparing its output to a random sampler.

+## Protocols based on quantum many-body problems

+{% assign mbqs = site.application-protocols | where: "page-id", "MBQS" | first %}
+- <a href="{{ mbqs.url | prepend: site.baseurl }}">Many-body quantum score (MBQS)</a> (2025)

+In a nutshell, the Many-body quantum score (MBQS) assesses a quantum computer's ability to reliably simulate quenched Hamiltonian dynamics.
+This protocol is defined for 1D configurations of the Ising model, enabling an efficient classical simulation used to verify the output of the quantum computer.

 ## Protocols based on learning sampling tasks

 {% assign qbas = site.application-protocols | where: "page-id", "qbas" | first %}